Last updated: 4 Jan 2018

 In her webinar on editing non-native English Joy Burrough-Boenisch highlighted the problem of “going native” – she even felt herself going Dutch and wrote a book to stop it (sample).
 Turns out there’s even a Dunglish blog.
 This is interesting, as like in Denmark it’s often assumed that in the Netherlands “everyone speaks English” faultlessly.
-But it is still a foreign language, and it’s all to easy to fall into more familiar patterns.
+But it is still a foreign language, and it’s all too easy to fall into more familiar patterns.

 From here it’s not such a leap to the idea that the language you speak affects the way you behave and express yourself.
 For example:

-- the fact that Danish has no word for please means they only do ‘negative politeness’ and can come over as passive aggressive
+- the fact that Danish has no word for please means they do ‘negative politeness’ and can come over as passive aggressive

 - English has a large vocabulary, with lots of ‘redundant’ words, but at the same time prefers to imply and understate